-Poetry as a celebratory expression is one of the oldest forms of poetry; poetry to praise, to enjoy, to bring to the attention of the viewers, and no subject is as closely tied to the celebration poet’s pen than that of poetry and art itself.
-In Ode, Arthur O’Shaughnessy dedicates his work to the artists, the writers, the painters, the people who have lived in fantasy and built worlds outside the world.
+‘Ode’ by Arthur O’Shaughnessy celebrates the underlying energy of the English race.
+It is a poem to praise, to enjoy, to bring to the attention of the viewers, and no subject is as closely tied to the celebrated poet’s pen as that of poetry and art itself.
+In this poem, Arthur O’Shaughnessy dedicates his work to the artists, the writers, the painters, the people who have lived in fantasy and built worlds outside the mundane world.
 It is one of the most uplifting and hopeful poems about art that has been written, which makes it no surprise, then, that it is so often quoted in other works of art along with Tennyson.
 Tennyson, in his critical works, had denigrated him, though.

 And we are the dreamers of dreams,